tobinquadros/data-playground/README.md

 make postgres-shell
 ```

+The locally .gitignored `data/` directory will be mounted in the same container
+at `/data`.
+You can `pg_restore`, etc., from this shell.

 #### To start a `psql` session from within the PostgreSQL container

 This will ensure postgres is running, and begin a `psql` session from within the